K-PaaS/application-platform-guide-eng/user_guide/development_platform/nodejs_api_service_metering.md

 ### <div id='30'/> 2.10.
 Sample Code

-Sample Code can be downloaded from the site below.
+The sample Code can be downloaded from the site below.

 [Download](https://nextcloud.paas-ta.org/index.php/s/mEbGNcJjrEj7GWx/download)